Seaweed fertilizer is essentially plant food, just like bonemeal fertilizer.

-Fertilizers made from seaweed are a great source of nutrients and trace elements (absorbed from the sea) for plants grown in containers or even those grown on the ground.
+Fertilizers made from seaweed are a great source of nutrients, vitamins, enzymes, and trace elements (absorbed from the sea) for plants grown in containers or even those grown on the ground.

-Although most seaweed fertilizer is marine kelp, freshwater seaweed is also rich in nitrogen and phosphorus and may be used to supply nutrients to your plants.
+Although most seaweed fertilizer is marine kelp, freshwater seaweed is also rich in micro-nutrients and minerals like nitrogen and phosphorus and may be used to supply nutrients to your plants.

 What Is Seaweed Fertilizer?

-Seaweed may be used whole, as a liquid or it may be composted and crushed before it is added to the soil as fertilizer.
+Seaweed is a natural, organic product that may be used in whole, liquid form or composted and crushed before it is added to the soil as fertilizer.

 - Liquid Seaweed Fertilizer– best for plants grown in containers since it soaks through easily and plants get nutrients faster.

-- Seaweed Extract Powder– this is a very potent fertilizer and is obtained by drying out all the water from seaweed.
+- Seaweed Extract Powder is a very potent fertilizer obtained by drying out all the water from seaweed.

 - It is extracted from brown seaweed such as Ascophyllum Nodosum, Laminaria, etc.